 The policy instruments addressed as well as their territorial contexts need to be precisely described in the section B.2 'Policy instruments addressed and territorial context' of the application form.
-This information is important in order to ensure that result-oriented partnerships are proposed.
-The territorial context allows for a better understanding of the state of play of the issue addressed by the project in each participating region.
+This information is crucial in order to check whether strategic and result-oriented partnerships are proposed.
+The territorial context should describe the state of play of the issue addressed by the project in each participating region.
+It allows a better understanding of the shared need among these regions and therefore of the rationale behind the partnership.

 In line with the overall programme objective, all projects should at least partly focus on the improvement of programmes under the Investment for Growth and Jobs goal, and when relevant the European Territorial Cooperation goal.
-Therefore, in each project, at least half of the policy instruments addressed by the EU regions must be Structural Funds programmes (e.g. a minimum of two for a project with four instruments addressed; a minimum of three for a project with five instruments addressed).
+Therefore, in each project, at least half of the policy instruments addressed by the EU partners must be Structural Funds programmes (e.g. a minimum of two for a project with four instruments addressed; a minimum of three for a project with five instruments addressed).